Last updated on February 17th, 2019 at 10:09 am

 Arguably, two of the best features that this unit gives you are custom routing and the address book.

 Rand McNally has done something with the custom routing option that many units still have yet to incorporate.
-With the routing options on the IntelliRoute TND 730 LM, you can estimate your toll costs based on your chosen route and compare it to other routes to give you the best price versus time.
+With the routing options on the IntelliRoute TND 730 LM, you can estimate your toll costs based on your chosen route.
+You can then compare it to other routes to give you the best price versus time.

 The second feature that really catches the eye is the ability to neatly organize you POIs and address book.
 As any truck driver will know, an address book can quickly become a lengthy, often times unorganized, ordeal.
 With the InelliRoute TND 730 LM, it doesn’t have to be.
 You can now search your addresses by name, making getting your route setup as easy as a few clicks.